neerajsingh0101/vim/doc/tips.md

+to change || to &&, you would place the cursor on the first pipe character, and type 2r&.

+25a*- ESC => appends 50 characters (25 pairs of asterisk and hyphen).
+50i*ESC => inserts 50 asterisks

 z RETURN => make current line top line z - ( it is z dash) => make current line bottom line z . => make current line center of the screen